 Suspects Don't Always Talk

 On the TV show Castle, mystery writer Richard Castle and NYPD detective Kate Beckett were often seen interrogating suspects.
 Many of these suspects talked: some confessed, some told what they knew, some lied.
 But they almost always talked.
 Real interrogations aren't usually this straightforward.
 It takes a lot of cajoling to compel a suspect to talk, and when they do, there can be considerable deflection and avoidance of the questions being asked.
 Plus, a suspect who has been arrested can invoke their Miranda Rights and choose to remain silent until they've met with a lawyer.
 Some experts even advise people to never talk to cops…ever.
-So, initiating a conversation with a suspect is incredibly difficult, despite what Castle led viewers to believe.
+So, initiating a conversation with a suspect is incredibly difficult, despite what Castle led viewers to believe.7036Did this surprise you?

 Where's The Paperwork?

 In Die Hard, Bruce Willis's NYPD officer seems to destroy most of Los Angeles, but not one scrap of paperwork or documentation is completed.
 This simply would never happen in real life.
 Police departments are required to do a mountain of paperwork on each and every call they receive.
 All of this red tape is the reason there are desk-cops whose major responsibility is to process the paperwork needed to make the precinct run.
 But all cops, regardless of position, must complete the appropriate paperwork.
 One statistic suggests that cops spend as much 85% of their time on this crucial administrative task.
-Clearly, John McClane didn't get the memo.
+Clearly, John McClane didn't get the memo.5246Did this surprise you?

-Guns Being Drawn On The Spot Isn't Glamorous
+Arms Drawn On The Spot Isn't Glamorous